enipo/worktree-tool/README.md

 Worktree is a convenient and user-friendly wrapper around git worktree.
 It simplifies the process of managing git worktrees by providing easy-to-use commands to select, create, remove, and list local worktrees.
 Additionally, it streamlines the process of navigating between branches associated with these worktrees.

 Features
-Create Worktree: Quickly create new worktrees for different branches, you can search through remote branches.
+Create worktree: Quickly create new worktrees for different branches, you can search through remote branches.
-Remove Worktree: Easily remove obsolete worktrees that are no longer needed by selecting them from a list or by typing in the name.
+Remove worktree: Easily remove obsolete worktrees that are no longer needed by selecting them from a list or by typing in the name.
-List Worktrees: View a list of local worktrees and switch to them.
+List worktrees: View a list of local worktrees and switch to them.

 Installation
 To use worktree, follow these simple steps: